jthack/hydeout/_posts/2023-08-18-idea-hyping.md

 ## Developing the Skill
 Paul Graham is a smart guy and in that snippet, he called this a skill.
 I have to agree.
 Personally, I believe it's a part of the skillset that has helped me develop great       relationships with other talented hackers.
 It comes naturally to me, so it's not insincere.
 If it doesn't come naturally, I think you can still train yourself to do it           genuinely.
 Here's the process:
-1. Directy compliment the idea
+1. Directy compliment the idea enthusiastically
-2. Think about other domains
+2. Think about other domains where it's applicable and tell them
+3. Tell them about cool features or user interface ideas
+4. Spend a few minutes brainstorming and expanding on it
+5. Mention tactfully any shortcomings and ideas for overcoming them

+If you do this, your friends will love it.
+And if you have a friend that does this for you, thank them!
+They're essentially a free business consultant!
+And, to be honest, it's a ton of fun.

 \- rez0